CogentRedTester/mpv-file-browser/addons/addons.md

 ### Parser API

-In addition to the standard API there is also an extra parser API that provides several parser specific methods, labeled `method` below instead of `function`.
+In addition to the standard API there is also an extra parser API that provides several parser specific methods, listed below using `parser:method` instead of `fb.function`.
 This API is added to the parser object after it is loaded by file-browser, so if a script wants to call them immediately on load they must do so in the `setup` method.
 All the standard API functions are also available in the parser API.